RIB CAGE ANATOMY

 • Curves upward and forward to meet at the xiphoid process

-• Contributes to the flexibility of the thoracic wall
+• Contributes to the flexibility of your thoracic wall

 Costal Margin

-• The lower edge of the costal arch
+• The lower edge of your costal arch

 • Forms the infrasternal angle at the xiphoid process